kowalczewski/Bike/README.md

 - typical_output.out

 Possible improvements:
-- more sofisticated validation method
+- more sophisticated validation method
 - tune more parameters in RF algorithm
 - look for outliers in data
 - more plots: regression, predictions vs data, scatter (3D) plots of features